Petzl solutions for workers over 100 kg

 This is the equipment's ability to hold and/or absorb a fall.

-Example with ABSORBICA-Y MGO 150 (L70150 IM): The fall of a 140 kg user and his equipment exceeds the absorption capacity of the shock absorbing lanyard.
+A fall of a 140 kg user with his equipment can exceed the absorption capacity of the shock absorber.

-Fall arrest means to brake the moving body until it stops completely.
+Fall arrest means to slow the moving body until it stops completely.

 E = mgh potential energy.